sirjust/DarkChess/README.md

 - `Gap`: the distance between every card on the hand
 - `Selected Pos`: Specify the position which will add to the current Position of the card object, if the card objects is selected

-#### **How it works**

 ##### **Card spawning**
 Once the scene starts the `CardSystem.cs`  instatiates empty objects.
-These empty objects (`place` are saved in a array.
-Afterwards the script spawn a specific amount of `card objects` on the position of the empty objects in the array.
+These empty objects (`place`) are saved in a array.
+Afterwards the script spawn a specific amount of `card object` on the position of the empty objects in the array.
 In addition all card objects will receive a index which represent the index of the `place` which the cards are children of.
 These `place` object and the [cards](#Card) will be saved in a seperate array.

 Note: All possible [cards](#Card) which can be played/drawed are saved in the [scriptableObject](#ScriptableObject) of the player.